T3p/T3p.github.io/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
-I am currently a **teaching assistant** for the class "Informatica B" at Politecnico di Milano, held by Professor L. Cassano.
+I am currently a **teaching assistant** for the class "Informatica B" at Politecnico di Milano, held by Professor Luca Cassano.
 The class is in Italian.

 [Sito del corso][1]